Korea's Employment Permit System (EPS): How It Works, Who It Admits, and What Happens After

 Undocumented status

-As of 2024, 134,580 people who originally entered Korea on legal worker visas, including E-9 holders, had overstayed their authorized period and were undocumented.
+More than 100,000 people who originally entered Korea on legal worker visas, including E-9 holders, have overstayed their authorized period and become undocumented.
 Overstaying is illegal and carries multi-year re-entry bans.
+For current figures, see the immigration statistics at immigration.go.kr.

 If you are currently undocumented, consult your home country's embassy in Seoul or a licensed Korean immigration attorney before taking action.